RAG rating

 The only isCGM available in the UK (FreeStyle Libre 2) has now been upgraded to rtCGM, although it can still be used as an isCGM for patients who prefer this.

 CGM devices can be divided into "low-cost” and "high-cost”.
 Low-cost CGM are those which cost <£1000 and are usually available to prescribe via a FP10.
 Formulary choices include FreeStyle Libre 2 and Dexcom ONE.
 These devices have sufficient functionality to meet the needs of most patients requiring CGM (see appendix 1).
-Higher cost CGM devices on the formulary include Dexcom G6 & G7, Medtronic 3 & 4.
-These have additional functionality which is appropriate for selected groups of patients. (see appendix 1)
+These models can now be upgraded to the FreeStyle Libre 2 plus and the Dexcom One + which offer even more functionality.

 This policy update adds eligibility criteria for each of the different high cost CGM devices available locally, to ensure that the most cost-effective, clinically appropriate device is selected.